demisto/content-docs/docs/partners/private-offer.md

 ![PrivateOffer-greenarrow](../doc_imgs/partners/PrivateOffer-greenarrow.png)

-For Partners interested in having their premium content available for Private Offer on the XSOAR Marketplace, please contact the XSOAR Partner Success Team (PST) at xsoar.privateoffer@paloaltonetworks.com to ensure your solution is added to our internal enablement content.
+For Partners interested in having their premium pack available for Private Offer on the XSOAR Marketplace, please contact the XSOAR Partner Success Team (PST) at xsoar.privateoffer@paloaltonetworks.com to ensure your solution is added to our internal enablement content.

 ### Private Offer Listing Designation Steps
 To create your Private Offer listing, follow the [Premium Packs setup](https://xsoar.pan.dev/docs/packs/premium_packs) and then follow these steps to add the Private Offer button: